-The two major concerns for workers in the health sciencesand particularly physicians-are the understanding and maintenance of health and the understanding and effective treatment of disease.
+The two major concerns for workers in the health sciences and particularly physicians-are the understanding and maintenance of health and effective treatment of disease.
 Biochemistry impacts both of these fundamental concerns, and the interrelationship of biochemistry and medicine is a wide, two-way street.
 Biochemical studies have illuminated many aspects of health and disease, and conversely, the study of various aspects of health and disease has opened up new areas of biochemistry (Figure 1-1).
-Knowledge of protein structure and function was necessary to identify and understand the single difference in amino acid sequence between normal hemoglobin and sickle cell hemoglobin, and analysis of numerous variant sickle cell and other hemoglobins has contributed significantly to our understanding of the structure and function both of normal hemoglobin and of other proteins.
-During the early 1900s the English physician Archibald Garrod studied patients with the relatively rare disorders of alkaptonuria, albinism, cystinuria, and pentosuria and established that these conditions were genetically determined.
+An early example of how investigation of protein structure and function revealed the single difference in amino acid sequence between normal hemoglobin and sickle cell hemoglobin.
+Subsequent analysis of numerous variant sickle cell and other hemoglobins has contributed significantly to our understanding of the structure and function both of hemoglobin and of other proteins.
+During the early 1900s the English physician Archibald Garrod studied patients with the relatively rare disorders of alkaptonuria, albinism, cystinuria, and pentosuria, and established that these conditions were genetically determined.
 Garrod designated these conditions as inborn errors of metabolism.
 His insights provided a foundation for the development of the field of human biochemical genetics.
-A more recent example was investigation of the genetic and molecular basis of familial hypercholesterolemia, a disease that results in early onset atherosclerosis.
-In addition to clarifying different genetic mutations responsible for this disease, this provided a deeper understanding of cell receptors and mechanisms of uptake, not only of cholesterol, but of how other molecules' cross cell membranes.
-Studies of oncogenes and tumor suppressor genes in cancer cells have directed
+A more recent example was investigation of the genetic and molecular basis of familial hypercholesterolemia, a disease that results in early-onset atherosclerosis.
+In addition to clarifying different genetic mutations responsible for this disease, this provided a deeper understanding of cell receptors and mechanisms of uptake, not only of cholesterol but also of how other molecules cross cell membranes.
+Studies of oncogenes and tumor suppressor genes in cancer cells have directed attention to the molecular mechanisms involved in the control of normal cell growth.
+These examples illustrate how the study of disease can open up areas of basic biochemical research.
+Science provides physicians and other workers in health care and biology with a foundation that impacts practice, stimulates curiosity, and promotes the adoption of scientific approaches for continued learning.